thunderPumaFalconBird/VidarVoyager/README.md

 # VidarVoyager
-This is a summer project I'm using to learn libgdx.
+This is a project I'm using to learn libgdx.